microsoft/pxt/docs/cli/gdb.md

 ## Connecting IBDAP #ibdap

 IBDAP is a cheap programmer that happens to work.
+Another one that we found to work, especially with STM chips, is STLink V2.

 If your board has a Cortex Debug connector (a 0.05in pitch, 10 pin connector, about 10mm long), you can connect directly.
 If there is no direction indicator, try both ways.